 Produced by Canon Australia, Tales By Light‘s six episodes follow five professional photographers during their adventures around the globe, as they work to capture new subjects or familiar subjects in a different way.
 Of course, these photographers are all Canon shooters, so the show doubles as a subtle advertisement for the brand, but that doesn’t interfere with the primary value of the program: it shows viewers how a professional photographer approaches new or unpredictable subjects, overcomes obstacles and tackles the challenges of photographing wildlife and people in some of the most awe-inspiring locations on earth.

 Coincidentally, Art Wolfe is featured prominently in the series (he headlines two of the six episodes), but this time he’s not the only player.
 Episodes focus on a variety of subjects, which allows photographers from other backgrounds and specialties to be featured.
 Darren Jew, Krystle Wright, Richard l’Anson, and Peter Eastway use their experience as landscape, underwater, travel and adventure photographers to show us a different approach to photography that goes beyond just the usual nature and wildlife we’re used to seeing.
 In fact, Wolfe’s first episode (Wild), focusing on his wildlife adventures in east Africa, may be the least interesting part of the show simply because it doesn’t seem as new or fresh as the rest (Wolfe’s cultural-themed episode is much better).
+The success of a fake id depends upon many factors.
+One important aspect is the main portrait of the cardholder.
+If you know how to take a good drivers license photo then, your fraudulent id will have 50% less chance of getting caught or spotted by a doorman.
+The visual inspection of a scannable fake ID has more chances of getting confiscated if the photo provided looks abrupt.

 A show like this works as a great introduction to the art for those who may be less familiar with nature and travel photography, but it’s no less inspiring for seasoned photographers.
 I was familiar with the work of some of the featured photographers, and very familiar with some of the subject matter (right down to knowing some of the local trackers and guides that were featured), but I really enjoyed the program.
 By necessity, it features some excellent cinematography (the producers do love their drones), but the content was more in-depth than I expected.